STIXProject/stix-to-html/README.md

 ## Requirements

-This project makes heavy use of XSLT 2.0 and XPath 2.0 functions and capabilities and as such, requires an XSLT 2.0 processing engine when transforming input documents. **STIX to HTML** has been tested using [Saxon](http://www.saxonica.com/) 9.5 and 9.6.
+This project makes heavy use of XSLT 2.0 and XPath 2.0 functions and capabilities and requires an XSLT 2.0 processing engine when transforming input documents. **STIX to HTML** has been tested using [Saxon](http://www.saxonica.com/) 9.5 and 9.6.

 ## Usage